‘Roseanne’ Revival: Natalie West Returns As Crystal Anderson In Upcoming Episode ‘No Country For Old Women’

 — Roseanne Barr (@therealroseanne) April 10, 2018

-According to Natalie West’s IMDB page, the 62-year-old actress appeared in 84 episodes of Roseanne but wasn’t seen much after season 4.
+According to Natalie West’s IMDB page, the 62-year-old actress appeared in 84 episodes of Roseanne but wasn’t seen much after Season 4.
 Natalie’s final appearance as Crystal was in a one-off episode in Season 8.

 You can see Natalie West in a classic scene from the original Roseanne series below.

 Roseanne airs Tuesdays at 8 p.m.
 ET on ABC.
-The “No Country for Old Women” is scheduled for Tuesday, May 1.
+The “No Country for Old Women” episode is scheduled for Tuesday, May 1.